 All available COVID-19 vaccines are highly effective at preventing severe illness, hospitalization, and death due to COVID-19.

 To get the most protection from the vaccines, you need all the recommended doses for people your age.

-Everyone 5 or older who is vaccinated should get an updated vaccine to help protect against Omicron—especially people 50 and older, who are at increased risk for severe illness from COVID.
+Vaccinated people should get an updated vaccine when eligible to help protect against Omicron—especially people 50 and older, who are at increased risk for severe illness from COVID.

 If you recently had COVID, you should wait 3 months from when you got sick to get your updated vaccine.

 Adults can get either Pfizer-BioNTech’s or Moderna’s updated COVID vaccine; it doesn’t matter which COVID vaccine you got previously—Pfizer-BioNTech, Moderna, Novavax, Johnson & Johnson’s Janssen.

 Novavax offers a booster dose of its COVID vaccine, but it doesn’t target Omicron.
 People 18 and older can get the extra Novavax dose if they’ve completed their primary vaccination series.

 People with compromised immune systems are less able to fight infections and may need additional vaccine doses.